guyde2011/MobCreatorBugsAndSuggestions/README.md

 * For anything else use the OTHER label

-Current version: 1.0.0 Beta
+Current version: 1.1.0 (Not Beta, But Still in Development)

-Download of the last version:
+Download of the latest version: http://www.mediafire.com/download/q4kestezew5jp9w/MobCreator.jar
-http://www.mediafire.com/download/q4kestezew5jp9w/MobCreator.jar